Video Genie: Features

+Peripherals

 EG3014 Expander

 The EG3014 Expander add-on corresponds to the Tandy TRS-80 Model I Expansion Interface.
 It has a Centronics printer port and a single density floppy interface for up to 4 single-sided or 3 double-sided drives.
 It also has sockets for adding two 16K banks of RAM (making it possible to expand to 48K RAM) and edge connectors for the EG3020 RS-232 interface and EG3022 S-100 bus interface.
 The EG3014 can also be expanded with the EG3021 double density kit.